shubham171019/Movie-Recommender-System/README.md

 \
 We develop basic recommendation systems using Python and pandas.\
 This model tells you what movies/items are most similar to your movie choice. \
-Here we have taken two attributes.\
+Here we have taken two attributes- User rating and No. of ratings.
-1) User rating
-2) No. of ratings.